Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Introduction

 \emph{Cross-PPI} (CPPI) \cite{Zrnic2024CPPI} was recently proposed to overcome this issue.
-CPPI uses $K$-fold cross-validation to utilize all labeled samples for both predictor training and calibration \cite{park2023few}.
-However, the use of CPPI is currently limited to parameter estimation.
-In this letter, we develop a calibration scheme that integrates CPPI with the RCPS framework to enhance the efficiency of prediction sets by leveraging synthetic pseudo-labels.
+CPPI uses $K$-fold cross-validation to utilize all labeled samples for both predictor training and calibration.
+However, while the use of CPPI is currently limited to learning, cross-validation was applied to set prediction in \cite{park2023few}.
+A summary of the state of the art can be found in Table \ref{table}.

+In this letter, we develop a calibration scheme that enhances the efficiency of prediction sets by leveraging synthetic pseudo-labels.
 The proposed method, termed {RCPS-CPPI}, uses the available labeled data to simultaneously fine-tune a predictor and estimate the bias of the pseudo-labels, yielding prediction sets that satisfy a target risk level with a user-defined confidence probability.
-As illustrated conceptually in Fig. \ref{fig_system}, RCPS-CPPI produces tighter prediction sets than existing ones that do not leverage synthetic labels or apply PPI as in \cite{Romano2024RCPS_PPI}.
-We validate the proposed scheme on an indoor localization task \cite{dataset2014Torres}, demonstrating valid coverage with significantly reduced prediction set size compared to baseline approaches.
+While RCPS can be applied to any inference task, we validate it on an indoor localization task \cite{dataset2014Torres}, demonstrating valid coverage with significantly reduced prediction set size compared to baseline approaches.